qubd/bootstrap/README.md

 |Exp    |7301 |8171 |8494 |8775 |8863 |
 |Unif   |8023 |8511 |8814 |8909 |8958 |
 |Pareto	|5887 |6685 |7205 |7629	|8022 |

+It seems like the bootstrap intervals are notably less accurate for smaller samples, and of course, when sampling from a normal distribution, since the T-distribution intervals are a priori dead on 90% in that case.
+With a non-normal distribution and a sample size of 50 or larger though, there's not much between the two.
+Both methods perform dismally when sampling from the heavy-tailed Pareto distribution, which is not surprising.

+In my mind, the results vindicate the parametric method a bit, because despite the dubious assumptions and complicated justification, it performs significantly better with small samples.
+On the other hand, it's nice to see the bootstrap intervals almost completely catch up by the time our sample size reaches 100.
+Can you think of a population distribution where the bootstrap method might outperform the parametric one?
+Let me know!